eddiefu1/alloy-connectivity-demo/docs/developer-guide.md

 - Connections are created via OAuth flow
 - Connection IDs are used for all API operations
-- Test connections with `npm run test-all-connections`
+- Verify connections with `npm run verify-connection`

 ### Data Operations